 Charity Shops – The Highland Hospice

 Dornoch’s charity shop game is not one to be scoffed at.
 As of my knowledge they have two (who stock clothes, accessories, home goods etc.) and they are both worth a look.
-Unfortunately the cute one that is in a church is shut at the moment because of Coronavirus but when it reopens I highly recommend giving it a try; I found a second hand mens Ralph Lauren polo shirt for £10 once.
+Unfortunately the one in the church is shut at the moment because of Covid but when it reopens I highly recommend giving it a try; I found a second hand mens Ralph Lauren polo shirt for £10 on my last visit.

-The next one (and the charity shop that features in the above photo and the two below) is the Highland Hospice.
+The next one (and the charity shop that features in these photos) is the Highland Hospice.
 I am not sure who curates the items for the shop but the layout and vintage charm of the place makes it an extra special experience.

 I bought a red thick knit for only £12 and I swear there is probably an item in there for everyone.
 Their Covid measures were great (hand sanitiser on the door plus only two people in at a time) and the women at the till was lovely.
 Overall a great experience and a shop that is both helping you add pieces to your wardrobe sustainably while providing you with a warm and eclectic atmosphere.